adap/flower/examples/embedded-devices/README.md

 ### Start your Flower Server

-On your development machine, launch the server:
+On the machine of your choice, launch the server:

 ```bash
 # Launch your server.
 It will be waiting until two clients connects